TAJIKISTAN FAST FACTS

 In terms of economy, Tajikistan is going through a transitional phase.
 Its economy relies on cotton and aluminum production and remittances.

-Wi-Fi Availability: Over the years, there has been a growth in ISPs in Tajikistan.
+Connectivity: Over the years, there has been a growth in ISPs in Tajikistan.
 However, connecting to a Wi-Fi is limited in the urban areas wherein there are internet cafes.
 The cost of connecting to the internet is also expensive.
+When it comes to buying local SIM cards, you have four options available in terms of telco operators: Babilon-M, Megafon, Tcell and Beeline.
+Overall, the reception in Tajikistan is good but it will depend on the telco provider.
+The data rates for any of these providers are fairly reasonable with one package costing as little as TJS43 (US$4.88) for a prepaid SIM.

-Airport/s: The Dushanbe International Airport is the main international airport for travel to Tajikistan.
+International Airport/s: The Dushanbe International Airport is the main international airport for travel to Tajikistan.
+However, you can also take international flights via the following international airports in Tajikistan: Qurghonteppa International Airport and Khujand Airport.

 Visa Required: If you are from any of the following countries, you are exempted from obtaining visa to travel to Tajikistan: Azerbaijan (up to 90 days), Armenia, Belarus, Kyrgyzstan, Russia, Kazakhstan, Ukraine, Moldova and Georgia.
 For the other nationalities, the visa requirements for travel to Tajikistan will vary according to your country of origin.